 Some important caveats about the maps:

 Areas that have not been sampled and the data not stored in the NPID will show as unused habitats.
 This may or may not be true.
-We have some ecoregions in Washington that have not had bumble bee occurrence data recorded in the database.
-I am assuming there are some species present in those ecoregions, but the database does not reflect that fact yet.
+We have some ecoregions in Washington that have not had bumble bee occurrence data recorded in the database, or a complete representation of all species within that ecoregion have not been recorded within the NPID.

 - One example is the Sitka bumble bee, Bombus sitkensis, the map implies that it does not occur in the NE part of Washington, but Don Rolfs and I sampled there and detected it in 2017.